 What are the Health Benefits of Flaxseed?

-*Lower cancer risks- You can hep to decrease your risks of uteral, breast, and prostate cancers with the lignans contained in flaxseeds.
+You can help to decrease your risks of ureteral, breast, and prostate cancers with the lignans contained in flaxseeds.
 These plant compounds known as lignans are extremely effective in the production and imitating oestrogen in the body.
 The lignans responsibility is decreasing cancer that is linked to a reduction in the oestrogen count which can result in a positive effect for protecting women from cancers such as the uterus and breast cancers.

-*Phosphorous- Flaxseed contains large quantities of phosphorous.
+Flaxseed contains large quantities of phosphorus.
 This mineral is responsible for maintaining your dental health and the density of your bones.
 It’s beneficial for the health of all your cells.

 But glutamine (an amino acid which is a building block for proteins) is especially important because as studies revealed it has the ability to to lower infections and mortality by actions that are anti-inflammatory and through the support of the immune system.

-*Health of your brain- There is a specific omega 3 fatty acid known as ALA or alpha linolenic acid and it is rich inside flaxseed.
+There is a specific omega 3 fatty acid known as ALA or alpha linolenic acid and it is rich inside flaxseed.
 It is very healthy for your your brain and its functions.
-Your brain is obviously important in many ways and especially when you get older you need all the help you can get!
+Your brain is obviously important in many ways and especially when you get older you need all the help you can get.
 I can attest to that at my age!
 LOL

 But since your brain controls everything you do and it happens to be the one organ that is richest in the lipids in your body it makes total sense that ALA would and does help with the cerebral and visual functions as well.

 This gives you some idea of what flaxseeds can do for us humans when it comes to your kidneys.
 They are especially important when you are a diabetic.
-So let’s consume flaxseed to fight back against diabetes and keep our kidneys healthy!
+So let’s consume flaxseed to fight back against diabetes and keep our kidneys healthy.
+It’s a win win situation.

 The information that I provide on my website is purely based on my own personal experience and subsequent research into the diabetes disease.
 It is not intended to take the place of medical advice,diagnosis and treatment.
 Care and investigation should always be sought from an appropriate health care provider.
 I am happy to discuss my own symptoms, diagnosis and history of my diabetes disease but want to stress that I am not medically trained in any way.
 All opinions on my website are my own.
 I have created this site as a way to share information and experiences.